tim-barc/tim-barc/README.md

 --->
 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=Passionate+cybersecurity+student;Looking+for+opportunities+to+grow)](https://git.io/typing-svg)
 <br>
-Hi I'm Tim, a passionate cybersecurity student trying his best in the programming realm.
+Hi I'm Tim, a cybersecurity student trying his best in the programming realm.
 This github account is dedicated to displaying projects I have undertaken.
 <br>
 ---
 <!---